NeneWang/CISC3140-Labs/3.1/Readme.md

 *Refer to <b>[Output](#Output)</b> to understand what the program should compute*

-Parameters
+### Parameters
 - If you want to remove realestate.csv and report.csv you can run:
 `make clean`
-- If you only want to just download the realestate.csv file run:
+- If you only want to download the realestate.csv file run:
 `make download`
 - If you only want to generate the report (having the realestate.csv already downloaded):
 `make runreport`